gentlee/redux-light/README.md

 # redux-light

 Simplified approach of using redux with single reducer and **without any boilerplate**!
+Includes `createContextAndHooks` util to create typed context and hooks for using multiple redux stores.
 And bonus - you will see how to use redux without additional async packages like `redux-thunk`.

 Two reducers to choose from:
 1. `createOneLevelReducer` - this one just have a single level object state, similar to **zustand**.
 Reducer just merges states using `{...old, ...new}`.